nestauk/asf_hp_market_tracker/appTest/README.md

 # Status

-This workspace is separate from its test target of `fe/` to `appTest/` in order to make make installation of its dependencies optional.
+This directory contains script to test the app developed in `fe/` and `be/`.
+We haven't made it into a workspace to speed up installation of the workspaces (e.g. `puppeteer` requires binaries that might take a long time to be downloaded).

 # Setting up and running the tests

-The server should be runing in the background for the tests to run.
-The following script delineates the procedure but is intended to serve as a guideline as it, for example, doesn't describe how to stop the preview server after testing.
-This is OS specific and up to the tester to decide.
-He may prefer to launch the server in parallel from a single terminal console or use two terminals.
+The server should be running in the background for the tests to run.

+The following script shows the procedure but is intended to serve as a guideline as it, for example, doesn't describe how to stop the preview server after testing.

+It is OS specific and up to the tester to decide if launching the server in parallel from a single terminal console or use two terminals.

-The `VITE_THEME_OVERRIDE` environment variable must be set to `themeLight`/`themeDark`in order to test both color themes when launching the `build` and `lighthouse`/`pa11y` npm scripts so as to write the reports with the proper filenames.
+The `VITE_THEME_OVERRIDE` environment variable must be set to `themeLight` or `themeDark` in order to test both color themes when launching the `build` and `lighthouse`|`pa11y` npm scripts so as to write the reports with the proper filenames.

 ```
 npm i